The Princess and the Goblin (film): Plot

-The next day, Irene goes exploring in the castle after discovering a magical secret door in her bedroom.
+The next day, Irene discovers a magical secret door in her bedroom.
 She ventures into a tower and meets the spirit of her Great-Great-Grandmother, also called Irene.
-Grandmother informs the young princess that she will be there to help her, for Irene will soon be in grave danger.
-The same day, Curdie and his father are underground in the mines, and Curdie falls through a pothole and into the realm of the goblins.
-Hidden, he follows the goblins to a vast cavern where the sniveling Goblin King and the malevolent Goblin Queen are holding an audience, announcing their scheme to flood the mines and drown the "Sun People"... humans.
-Suddenly, Prince Froglip, the feared, yet spoiled and infantile, heir to the goblin throne, announces that drowning them is "Not enough!" and states that he shall abduct the Princess of the Sun People and marry her, thereby forcing the humans to accept the goblins as their rulers.
-He claims that this is revenge for the humans exiling the goblins underground centuries beforehand.
-Before Curdie can run and tell the others, the goblins find him and put him away in a dungeon.
-Luckily, Irene and Turnip have snuck out of the castle again, following a magic thread given to her by her grandmother, invisible to everyone else.
-The thread leads Irene to Curdie and working together, Curdie is released from his improvised cell.
-The two children are chased by the goblins but luckily escape.
-The miners are warned of the flooding plan in time to begin erecting supports to keep most of the tunnels free of water and the castle is also put on guard.
-The goblins do attack and Curdie must show all the castle people how to fight – namely, to jump on the goblins' feet and sing.
-Curdie also realizes that if the miners are successful, the water will have nowhere to go but up and end up flooding the castle.
-He tries to get everyone to leave and he and the king realize that Irene is missing.
-Curdie finds Irene being held captive by the evil Froglip.
-All three are knocked down by the arrival of the flood waters and Curdie tries to rescue the princess and not get thrown over the battlement edges by the goblin prince.
-With some help from Irene, Froglip is flung away and everyone is saved.
+Grandmother informs the young princess that she will soon be in grave danger.
+The same day, Curdie and his father are in the mines, and Curdie falls through a pothole and into the realm of the goblins.
+Hidden, he follows the goblins to a vast cavern where the Goblin King and malevolent Goblin Queen are announcing their scheme to flood the mines and drown humans.
+Prince Froglip, the spoiled and infantile heir to the goblin throne, states that the humans exiled the goblins underground centuries ago and now they plan to get revenge.

+Curdie escapes and warns his father, who then plans to investigate the goblin kingdom himself.
+Instead, Curdie sneaks out that night and returns to the goblin realm to find out more about their plans, hearing Froglip's plan is that he shall abduct the Princess and marry her, thereby forcing the humans to accept the goblins as their rulers.
+However, the goblins discover him and trap him in a makeshift dungeon.
+That same night, Irene and Turnip follow a magic invisible thread given to her by her grandmother, and are led to Curdie.
+Irene frees Curdie and together they escape the goblins.
+The miners are warned of the flooding plan and begin erecting supports to keep the tunnels free of water.

+The goblins launch their attack on the castle from a hidden tunnel and quickly gain the upper hand.
+After Curdie shows the people of the kingdom how to fight the goblins — namely, by stomping their feet and singing — they manage to successfully chase them out of the castle.
+However, as the goblins retreat, they unleash the floodwaters in a last-ditch effort to wipe out the humans.

+Curdie realizes that if the miners are successful, the water will have nowhere to go but up and end up flooding the castle.
+He tries to get everyone to leave and finds Irene being held captive by Froglip.
+At that moment, the floodwaters arrive and wash them to the ramparts.
+Curdie and Irene is on the edge and Froglip shows up to get Irene.
+With Irene's help, Curdie is able to knock Froglip off of the castle to his demise, saving the kingdom.
+As the water recedes, the people of the kingdom celebrate their victory in song.